tmsmako/imx8mminievk-5G/docs/readme.md

-# Add support for 5G/LTE modems via USB on imx8m mini eval boards
+# Add support for 5G/LTE modems via USB on imx8mm eval boards

 ## references
 devcontainer and yocto-build script implementations are based on the following materials from NXP